Amnesty Report: Businesses supporting Myanmar abuses

 It says that several of the companies it asked about their links to MEHL maintained that they were not complicit in the military’s activities because their business ventures were not generating any profits.

-Human right advocates, including Amnesty, have contended that MEHL’s contributions toward pensions, medical and other military costs help defray its expenses, enabling its other activities.
+Human right advocates, including Amnesty International, have contended that MEHL’s contributions toward pensions, medical and other military costs help defray its expenses, enabling its other activities.

 “This is not a case of MEHL unwittingly financing human rights violations -– its entire board is composed of high-level military figures,” Mark Dummett, head of Business, Security and Human Rights at Amnesty International, said in a statement.